-I’m often asked “What do I need to start baking bread?”.
-The answer is that you need very little equipment.
-In this post, one of my series Bake Better Bread, I suggest all the items you’ll need to get started, and those pieces of equipment to purchase once you’ve been bread baking a while.
+In this post, one of my series on Bake Better Bread, I suggest the items you’ll need to get started, and those pieces of equipment to purchase once you’ve been bread baking a while.

 Top Seven Essentials

 Digital scales are essential for weighing out ingredients.
-Digital scales are particularly useful where as old fashioned weights are not, in that you can zero the display each time you add an ingredient to your bowl.
-The scales I use show not only metric measurements, but ounces and fluid ounces.
+Digital scales are particularly useful where as old fashioned weights are not.
+You can zero the display each time you add an ingredient to your bowl.
+The scales I use show not only have metric measurements, but ounces and fluid ounces.
 I still use some recipes with imperial measures, so rather than have to convert amounts, I just set the scale accordingly.

 Aquire the largest mixing bowl you can.
-The capacity should be at least 5 litres.
+A good bread making bowl should have a capacity of least 5 litres.
 I have plastic, earthenware and metal bowls and all are equally good!
-A second bowl is always useful.
+A second mixer bowl is always useful.

 A handy plastic dough scraper is a must, especially if you are hand mixing.
 It makes it easier to mix the dry ingredients into the wet, but must importantly will scrape the dough off the table as you shape the dough in the early stages.
 It will be sticky and it will get stuck.